Countdown to the Major!

-We are only 5 days away from kick-off at the PGL Antwerp Major in Belgium.
-To ease the waiting time, we have created a countdown series, where we dive into the history of all of the 16 Majors.
+We are less than one week away from the start of the last ever Major in CS:GO history.
+To ease the waiting time, we have created a countdown series, where we dive into the history of all 18 Majors.
+Today we have reached DreamHack Winter 2014.

 ESL One: Cologne 2015